Russmar14/activity02-slr/day01-fitting/activity02.md

 4. Comment on each of these two distributions.
 Be sure to describe their centers, spread, shape, and any potential outliers.

-- pf_score has a left-skewed distribution (peak farther from zero, over to right).
+**- pf_score has a left-skewed distribution (peak farther from zero, over to right).
 It has a median of \~7 and half of the rows is between 8 and 6.
 Two potential outliers around 2.5 but nothing unusual about these scores.
-The shape is peaky and bimodal, one peak around the median and another around 9.
+The shape is peaky and bimodal, one peak around the median and another around 9.**

-- pf_expression_control has no outliers and is not skewed.
-It is roughly unimodal and pretty evenly distributed about the median near 5.
+**- pf_expression_control has no outliers and is not skewed.
+It is roughly unimodal and pretty evenly distributed about the median near 5.**

 5. What type of plot would you use to display the relationship between the personal freedom score, `pf_score`, and the political pressures and controls on media content index,`pf_expression_control`?

-- I would likely use a scatter plot with a line of best fit.
+**- I would likely use a scatter plot with a line of best fit.**

 - In the R code chunk below titled `relationship-plot`, plot this relationship using the variable `pf_expression_control` as the